icewolfz/jiMUD/README.md

 - `-il, --ignore-layout` Ignore layout and do not save window states
 - `-nci, --no-character-import` Do not import old character.json
 - `-f, --force` Force load of instance even if single only instance enable
+- `-nls, --no-layout-save` Do not save any layout changes when application is closed

 ## References